lunchboxsushi/grafjs/readme.md

 my goal is to provide a high level api for simple cases to create an instant mapping, my other goal is to allow a simple interface to extend the underlying calculations while having the rendering engine do its job.

-* this engine will be used in my next project <future url here>
+* this engine will be used in my next project [future url to be here]